opensim-org/opensim-core/CONTRIBUTING.md

 If you have never made a PR before, there are excellent GitHub tutorials to familiarize you with the concepts and steps like the [GitHub Bootcamp](https://help.github.com/categories/bootcamp/).

-When you are ready to make a PR, please adhere to following guidelines:
+When you are ready to make a PR, please adhere to the following guidelines:

 1. To help the people who review your pull request, include a detailed description of what changes or additions the PR includes and what you have done to test and verify the changes.
 Reference the existing Issue (or set of Issues) that documents the problem the PR is adressing (e.g., use ``#<issue_number>`` ).
 Also, please make sure detailed information about the commits is easily available.